jonas7654/Econometrics/README.md

 **Proprietary Software**
  - [STATA](https://www.stata.com/) is a general-purpose statistical software package.
 Many economists use STATA.
 An introduction to econometrics in STATA is given [here](https://github.com/jonas7654/Econometrics/blob/master/pdf/using_stata_for_principles_of_econometrics.pdf).

  - [MATLAB](https://www.mathworks.com/products/matlab.html) (matrix laboratory) is a multi-paradigm numerical computing  environment programming language.
-An introduction in Econometrics in MATLAB is given [here](https://www.mathworks.com/help/econ/).
+An introduction to Econometrics in MATLAB is given [here](https://www.mathworks.com/help/econ/).

  **List of Packages for [R](https://www.r-project.org/) , [Julia](https://julialang.org/) , [Python](https://www.python.org/) and [MATLAB](https://www.mathworks.com/products/matlab.html) to begin with**